This article originally appeared on Dr. Anne Fishel’s Food For Thought blog.

 - There is a saying I was taught in graduate school about how to make certain behaviors, like one-word answers, less attractive to patients.
 The saying is “Spit in the soup,” which means predict that someone is going to do the very thing that you wish they wouldn’t.
 The idea is that by suggesting the behavior, you may deflate some of its power.
 So, you might say, “Sally, I want to ask you about your day, and I know that you’re only going to want to give me one word answers, and that’s all I really expect right now.”

 - And then there is the more direct approach.
 You can always ask your child to help you be better at having a conversation about their day.
 “I am so excited to see you, and so interested in what you’ve been doing, what you’re learning, who you’ve played with, but you often don’t seem to want to talk.
-Is there anything that makes it easier or harder for you to share some of your day with me?”
+Is there anything that makes it easier or harder to share some of your day with me?”